fiso64/slsk-batchdl/README.md

 - Normal download: When the song title is set (in the CSV row, or in the string input), the program will download a single file for every entry.
 - Album download: When the album name is set and the song title is NOT set, the program will search for the album and download the entire folder.
 - Aggregate download: With `--aggregate`, the program will first perform an ordinary search for the input, then attempt to group the results into distinct songs and download one of each kind.
-This can be used to download an artist's entire discography (or simply printing it, like in the example above).
+This can be used to download an artist's entire discography (or simply printing it, like in the example above), finding remixes of a song, etc. Note that it is not 100% reliable, which is why `--min-users-aggregate` is set to 2 by default, i.e. any song that is shared by only one person will be ignored.
+Enabling `--relax` will give even more results.

 ## Options
 ```